fewlinesco/node-web-libraries/packages/web/README.md

 A Router is a class that takes a list of middlewares for its constructor.
 You can then add routes to it by giving it a path and a handler.

-`Router` can be parametized with request and response types, that allows your handlers to use these and not have typing problems.
+`Router` can be parametized with request and response types, allowing your handlers to use these and not have typing problems.
-This can let us use Express' `Request` and `Response` and use all of their methods.
+This can let us use Express' `Request` and `Response` types and use all of their methods.

 ```typescript
 import express, { Application, Request, Response } from "express";